PresidentZach/photo_app/README.md

 # photo_app
 *(Unofficially known as Photosynthesis)* a
 **photo_app** is a full-stack web application for uploading, viewing, and managing photos.
 Developed using Django and Supabase, it features secure user authentication, streamlined photo uploads, and structured gallery organization.

+Users can upload photos, which are automatically tagged using AI via the Hugging Face API.
+Photos are then sorted by these tags, enhancing the user's ability to find and manage images efficiently.
+Users can also manually add or remove tags as needed.

+### Notable Features not mentioned
+- Organize photos by upload date (ascending/descending)
+- Favorite photos for quick access
+- User-specific photo collections (photos are tied to the uploading account)

 ## Purpose